Sean Murphy Player Props: Braves vs. Nationals

-After going 0-for-5 in his most recent game, Sean Murphy and the Atlanta Braves take on the Washington Nationals (who will hand the ball to Josiah Gray) at 4:05 PM ET on Saturday.
+Sean Murphy -- 0-for-5 in his most recent game -- will be in action for the Atlanta Braves versus the Washington Nationals, with MacKenzie Gore on the mound, on April 2 at 1:35 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Nationals.
+In his last game he had a hitless showing (0-for-5) against the Nationals.

 Sean Murphy Game Info & Props vs. the Nationals